 Additionally, science also provides evidence for similar cases without exogenous insulin injection.

 Researchers from the Diabetes Division at the University of Texas Health Science Center found that stimulation of insulin secretion causes insulin resistance.

-On top of that, they summed up that high insulin levels are not only a compensatory response to insulin resistance but also a self-reinforcing cause of the flawed insulin action (Del Prato et al. 19946).
+On top of that, they summed up that high insulin levels are a compensatory response to insulin resistance and a self-reinforcing cause of the flawed insulin action (Del Prato et al. 19946).

 Moreover, patients showing a rare form of tumor secreting excessively high amounts of insulin called insulinoma are known to develop insulin resistance (Pontiroli et al. 19907).

 In cases where the tumor was surgically removed, the procedure could reverse insulin resistance too (Ghosh et al. 20088).